 NEWS: 20140106: Gaia had a very successful launch and is now shortly to enter its L2 orbit.
 Early commissioning is going very well - see ESA Gaia Blog for more details.

 NEWS: 20131210: Follow events leading up to the 19 Dec 2013 launch of Gaia on the ESA Gaia Blog

-NEWS: 20130226: The next set of GREAT workshops for 2013 have been announced - see the Science Meetings page.
+NEWS: 20131021: Details of the next set of GREAT workshops in 2014 are available - see the Science Meetings page

 Get involved by: